alinex/node-mail/README.md

 An easy to use module for sending mails.

-- support for handlebars
-- support for report
-- support for templates
 - fully configurable
+- configuration templates
+- using markdown with auto text/html creation
+- support for handlebars templates

 While sending mails it will also transform inline images in html into cid images attached to the mail to make it more standard conform.